AaronWeber90/postlist-app/README.md

 ## Technical choices

-Becuase it's simplicity and low amount of components, I decided to handle data with props downwards and also passing data upwards in some cases where I wanted to seperate logic to it's respective component.
+Because it's simplicity and low amount of components, I decided to handle data with props and also passing data upwards in some cases where I wanted to seperate logic to it's respective component.

 ## What was left out or what could be done differently?

+- Search input and data output comes late.
+Probably because input is listening for changes and not keydown.
+- State handling with context?
+- Modal instead of browser alert for form message
+- Add infinite scroll
+- Add Save favorite posts feature
+- Cross browser testing missing

 ## Link to other code you&#39;re particularly proud of.

 ## Links

 https://www.linkedin.com/in/aaron-weber-2902a5214/